 Netherland Church of Christ is a loving congregation located in Rickman, Tennessee.
 Our members, both individually and collectively, strive to follow Jesus and proclaim simple New Testament Christianity.
 We’ve found that in a world full of busyness and isolation, it’s nice to have a place where we can slow down and get to know others – for us, that place is Netherland Church.
 If you’re in our area, we’d love for you to come by and visit with us.
 Have a blessed day!

 Mark Loftis is our current Minister, and he and his family have been serving with Netherland Church since 1992.
-Additionally, Gepher Lopina is our Associate Minister, Tyler Gaw is our NKG Kids Minister and Ross Garrison is our NYG Youth Minister.
+Additionally, Gepher Lopina is our Associate Minister, and Tyler Gaw is our NKG Kids / NYG Youth Minister.
 We are very blessed here at Netherland Church to have these wonderfully talented, dedicated, and Godly men working with our Netherland Family.